The governors of Oare Church of England Primary School are:-

 Margaret Thompson, Chair of Governors, Community Governor

 A governor since 2012 Margaret was elected Chair in 2018.
 She has lived in Oare since 1990 and is a qualified solicitor.
 She is active in the local community both as a trustee of two charities and her involvement with Marlborough Athletics Club.
-As the mother of two daughters Margaret has a keen interest in education and is a regular visitor to school where she is responsible for English, School/ECO Council, Curriculum and Safeguarding.
-She is also involved in the wider activities Excalibur Academies Trust.
+As the mother of two daughters Margaret has a keen interest in education and is a regular visitor to school where she is the link governor responsible for English, curriculum, safeguarding and finance.
+She is also involved in the wider activities of Excalibur Academies Trust.
 Margaret is available to speak to parents if they wish and can always be contacted via the School Office.

 Tracey Konynenburg – Foundation Governor

 Tracey became a Parent Governor in 2018 and transferred to being a Foundation Governor later that year.
 Tracey moved to Oare with her family in 2016 and her two children attend Oare Primary School.
 Tracey has a degree in Interior Architecture; before children, she enjoyed a successful career in the sales of IT Software to Local Government.
 Tracey took a career break to raise her family and whilst they were small decided to retrain as a Higher-Level Teaching Assistant and currently works at one of the Pewsey Vale secondary schools.
-Tracey is the link governor for leads on RE and Worship.
+Tracey is the link governor for religious education.

 Rev Mark Windsor – Foundation Governor